viur-framework/viur-core/README.md

 ViUR is developed and maintained by mausbrand Informationssysteme GmbH, from Dortmund, Germany.

-We are a software company consisting of young, enthusted software developers, designers and social media experts, working on exciting projects for different kinds of customers.
-All of our newer projects are implemented with ViUR, from tiny web-pages to huge company intranets with hundres of users.
+We are a software company consisting of young, enthusiastic software developers, designers and social media experts, working on exciting projects for different kinds of customers.
+All of our newer projects are implemented with ViUR, from tiny web-pages to huge company intranets with hundreds of users.

 Help of any kind to extend and improve or enhance this project in any kind or way is always appreciated.